 Ix, Iy, Iz are the moments of inertia of the body about the x, y, z axes, respectively, Ixy, Ixz, Iyz are the products of inertia of B, and the matrix I is known as the inertia matrix or the inertia tensor.
 Thus any rigid body is characterized by a set of constants Ix, Iy, Iz, Ixy, Ixz, and Ixz for the purpose of analyzing the angular momentum and, ultimately, attitude control.
 Therefore, the torque vector satisfies Euler’s Equation,

-which equals zero in a torque-free environment.
+this equals zero in a torque-free environment.
 Thus, parallel to the conservation of linear momentum in orbital mechanics, the principle of conservation of angular momentum states that angular momentum remains constant in magnitude and direction in inertial space, if the body is not acted on by any external torques.
 For spacecraft with devices that generate angular momentum internally, such as reaction wheels, additional angular momentum terms must be included in Euler’s equation.

 The kinetic energy